italicize/quick-internet-radio/README.md

 *Note.* The two minute delay is in the code to wait for the Raspberry Pi to finish booting.

-#### Move the radio to a new location
+### Move the radio to a new location

-If you move the Raspberry Pi to a new location later, remember to take a keyboard, mouse, and cable for a monitor or TV, so that you can connect to Wi-Fi at the new location.
-After connecting, [start the radio](#start-the-radio).
+If you move the Raspberry Pi to a new location later, remember to bring a keyboard, mouse, and cable for a monitor or TV, so that you can connect to Wi-Fi at the new location.
+Alternatively, bring a laptop and change settings on the Raspberry Pi [using SSH through USB](https://desertbot.io/blog/headless-pi-zero-ssh-access-over-usb-windows).
+After connecting to Wi-Fi in the new location, [start the radio](#start-the-radio).

 ---